Skip to main content

 Option Sellers

-Sell options by borrowing liquidity for a fixed commission fee and relocating it to a Uni v3 pool.
+Sell options by borrowing liquidity for a fixed commission fee and relocating it to a Uniswap pool.
 Sellers must deposit collateral and can sell options with notional values up to five times larger than their collateral balance.

 Typical users: Pro-tail, Market makers, DAOs.